ISIS Dumps Thousands Of Bodies In Huge Sinkhole Near Mosul

 — Iran (@Iran) February 27, 2017

-Unfortunate victims included those accused of working with or spying on the Iraqi government, and former army and police officers.
+Unfortunate victims included those accused of working with or spying on the Iraqi government and former army and police officers.
 Hussam al-Abar is a provincial council member, and he believes there could be anywhere between 3,000 and 5,000 bodies in the sinkhole.

 “Given the capacity of the central government and local government, I think it’s impossible to take out the bodies.
 We’d need international assistance.
 It would be impossible for Iraqis alone.”